Information for Parents

 Please advise the school of any changes of address, phone number or parent contact.
 It is vital that we have up to date records in case of emergencies.

-A Bible in Schools programme operates at the school on Thursday afternoons from 1.40pm-2.10pm.
+A religious education programme operates at the school on Thursday afternoons from 1.40pm-2.10pm.
 If you do not wish your child to participate in this programme please advise your child‟s teacher or the office.
 Pupils will be removed from the classroom during this time and a values programme will be provided for them.

 Reporting to Parents